MicrosoftDocs/VBA-Docs/visio/Concepts/about-units-of-measure-visio.md

 Additionally, you can use the implicit units DL, DP, DT, DA, DE for implicit drawing-, page-, text-, angular-, and time-units, respectively.
 These units assume the associated value is internal units.
 For example, if the current measurement system is centimeters,  _=2 DL_ would be interpreted as 2 internal units (inches) and displayed as 5.08 cm.

 Using the implicit syntax described above, this expression (=2 DL) is equivalent to 2[in,d].
 The implicit syntax gives you the choice of how to interpret the value, so you could also specify 2[ft,d], which would be interpreted as 2 feet, and displayed as 60.96 cm.
-The implicit units DL, DP, DT, DA, and DE are universal, and do not have localized counterparts.
+The implicit units DL, DP, DT, DA, and DE are universal, and don't have localized counterparts.

 ## Default units of measure